itplr-kosit/validator-configuration-xrechnung/docs/development.md

 * `compile` (here it is assembling all resources for validation)
 * `test`
-* and `dist` (crreating the distribution artifact)
+* and `dist` (creating the distribution artefact)

-However, because fo the complex dependencies, you may only expect `compile` target to work without any customizations.
+However, because of the complex dependencies, you may only expect `compile` target to work without any customizations.

 ### Test dependencies on the fly